Washington Monument: Cornerstone

 The cornerstone was a 24,500 lb marble block 2.5 ft high and 6.5 ft square with a large hole for a zinc case filled with memorabilia.
 The hole was covered by a copper plate inscribed with the date of the Declaration of Independence (July 4, 1776), the date the cornerstone was laid (July 4, 1848), and the names of the managers of the Washington National Monument Society.
 The memorabilia in the zinc case included items associated with the monument, the city of Washington, the national government, state governments, benevolent societies, and George Washington, plus miscellaneous publications, both governmental and commercial, a coin set, and a Bible, totaling 73 items or collections of items, as well as 71 newspapers containing articles relating to George Washington or the monument.

-The ceremony began with a parade of dignitaries in carriages, marching troops, fire companies, and benevolent societies.
-A long oration was delivered by the Speaker of the House of Representatives Robert C. Winthrop.
-Then, the cornerstone was pronounced sound after a Masonic ceremony using George Washington's Masonic gavel, apron and sash, as well as other Masonic symbols.
-In attendance were President James K. Polk and other federal, state and local government officials, Elizabeth Schuyler Hamilton, Mrs. Dolley Madison, Mrs. John Quincy Adams, and George Washington Parke Custis, among 15,000 to 20,000 others, including a bald eagle.
-The ceremony ended with fireworks that evening.